matthieumelin/pteronodes/README.md

 ```

 ## Notice
+If you have a question or if you encounter any bugs, help is available on [our Discord](https://discord.swizen.eu)

 When creating your application key make sure you have set the necessary permissions to read the nodes

 See [steps](https://prnt.sc/1xf84cv)